matomo-org/matomo/.ddev/README.md

 ## Update PHP or MySQL version

-You can also copy `.ddev/config.yaml`  to `.ddev/config.local.yaml` to adjust the environment configuration.
+You can create `.ddev/config.local.yaml` to adjust the environment configuration.
+This file will be automatically ignored by git.

-For example, you can adjust the `php_version` to `8.4` and the use the command `ddev restart`.
+For example, you can adjust `php_version` to `8.4`.
+All configuration from `.ddev/config.yaml` can be overridden.
+Check [DDEV documentation](https://docs.ddev.com/en/stable/users/configuration/config/#managing-configuration) for more details.

-Then the environment should be created with that php version.
+From your host, run `ddev restart` for the changes to take effect.

 ## Having a test dataset locally